Remodel Cost Estimator

 The scientific measurements for the output of true light are called lumens.
 A light fixture with the highest number of lumens will be the brightest.
 Generally, a bulb with 3500 plus lumens will be ideal for your garage.

+Want to know how much lighting you need in your garage?
 The Illuminating Engineering Society (IES) recommends 50 lumens per square foot for ambient lighting, 300 lumens per square foot for task lighting, and 75 lumens per square foot for accent lighting.

 Who doesn’t like to save dollars on household energy bills?
 Choosing an energy-efficient bulb is ideal for you as well as the environment.
-Therefore, you should consider an energy-saving bulb — regardless of whether you spend a lot of time in your garage or not.
+Therefore, you should consider an energy-saving LED bulb — regardless of whether you spend a lot of time in your garage or not.

 Opt for the energy-efficient LED lights.
-They consume less energy than conventional lighting system — almost 60 percent less!
+They consume less energy than conventional lighting systems — almost 60 percent less!
 For instance, a 10-Watt LED bulb will deliver almost the same light output as a 60-Watt incandescent bulb.

 While shopping for the best energy saver lighting system for your garage, choose ones with the Energy Star certification.